horseyhorsey/dotnet-new-ragemp-templates/README.md

 ***Use -n to specify name for the folder and resource to create.***

-	dotnet new ragemp-serverproj -n BeastServerResourceProject
+	dotnet new rage-serverproj -n BeastServerResourceProject

 ## Params